 "The need to prepare future leaders of colleges and universities has never been greater because the generation of people now in senior leadership positions on campus is rapidly approaching retirement," said CIC President Richard Ekman.
 "Competition for the available places in the program was intense, and the review committee found the nomination materials to be most impressive.
 They (and I) believe that Dr. Carl Trovall has the potential for highly effective leadership in a position of senior responsibility on campus."

-Dr. Carl Trovall is dean of the College of Liberal Arts and associate professor of philosophy and history at Concordia University Texas.
+Dr. Carl Trovall is the Richard J. Dinda Professor of Lutheran Identity and Mission and associate professor of philosophy and history at Concordia University Texas.
 His professional interests include public theology and ethics, contemporary Christian ethics, Latino/a Studies, History of Mexico, Liberation Theology, Immigration, Relations of Church and Civil Society, Bioethics, and the Ethics of War and Peace.
 His dissertation, An Analysis of the Political and Moral Implications of Mestizaje for Michael Walzers Conception of Community in the United States, focused on the work of Fr.
 Virgilio Elizondo.
 In 2011, Liturgical Press published his essay, Juan Diego: A Psychohistory of a Regenerative Man in a collection entitled American Magnificat: Protestants on Mary of Guadalupe, edited by Maxwell E. Johnson.
 He was also the recipient of the Martin J. Neeb Teaching Excellence Award in 2000 and 2009.

 For more information about the Senior Leadership Academy, visit www.cic.edu/SeniorLeadershipAcademy.